lamps-wg/certificatediscovery/draft-ietf-lamps-certdiscovery.md

    }
 ~~~

 Which is a CHOICE defining either a `direct` reference to a Certificate (meaning the full encoded Certificate from [RFC 5280] is included), or and `indirect` reference which means the certificate is reference by an IA5String that has the URL reference to the secondary certificate.
-The `indirect` reference also includes an optional `certHash` value which when include is a cryptographic Hash of the DER Encoded referenced certificate.
+The `indirect` reference also includes an optional `certHash` value which when include is a cryptographic hash of the DER Encoded referenced certificate.

 ~~~~
    CertHash ::= SEQUENCE {